OpenStackweb/osf-website/src/pages/blog/introducing-2024’s-community-powered-regional-openinfra-summit-asia-and-openinfra-days-europe.md

 ## OpenInfra Days Europe

-In addition, in 2024, you will have the opportunity to participate in a special edition: OpenInfra Day Europe!
+In addition, in 2024, you will have the opportunity to participate in a special edition: OpenInfra Days Europe!
 This will be a series of community-powered OpenInfra Days and meetups throughout May and June 2024.
 The current schedule of events is as follows:

 [Sign-up to be notified](https://openinfrafoundation.formstack.com/forms/2024_openinfra_events_updates) when sponsorship opportunities are available and further event details are published.